react-native-datetimepicker/datetimepicker/README.md

 > Please note that this library currently exposes functionality from [`UIDatePicker`](https://developer.apple.com/documentation/uikit/uidatepicker?language=objc) on iOS and [DatePickerDialog](https://developer.android.com/reference/android/app/DatePickerDialog) + [TimePickerDialog](https://developer.android.com/reference/android/app/TimePickerDialog) on Android, and [`CalendarDatePicker`](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/calendar-date-picker) +[TimePicker](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.timepicker?view=winrt-19041) on Windows.
 >
 > These native classes offer only limited configuration, while there are dozens of possible options you as a developer may need.
 It follows that if your requirement is not supported by the backing native views, this library will _not_ be able to implement your requirement.
 When you open an issue with a feature request, please document if (or how) the feature can be implemented using the aforementioned native views.
-If those views do not support what you need, such feature requests will be closed as not actionable.
+If the native views do not support what you need, such feature requests will be closed as not actionable.

 #### `mode` (`optional`)